 Most commonly, a customer can simply pay bills in a timely fashion and regularly monitor his or her credit score.
 He or she might also ask for an extraordinary life circumstances exception in response to receiving a notice of adverse action, which comes when credit scoring is the cause of the following: reduced limits, higher premiums, coverage denial, or policy nonrenewal.

-Customers often seek to improve their scores through these methods and thus avoid the high prices that come with a poor credit score.
+Insurance customers often seek to improve their scores through these methods and thus avoid the high prices that come with a poor credit score.
 Insurance companies, as lenders, must have assurance that the customer will repay his debts.
 Credit scores, while providing them with that, are often calculated using what some consider unfair parameters.
 Regardless, knowing how customers consolidate their issues in the practice of credit scoring will help auto insurers understand their customers better and know how to approach the subject of credit scoring in any given scenario.